-Have you heard of the Jolabokaflod tradition?
+Have you heard of Jolabokaflod or laughed at Jolabokaflod memes online?
 Iceland’s Book Flood, or Jólabókaflóðið, is a popular Icelandic Christmas tradition perfect for book lovers.

-Find local recommendations for Icelandic books, booze, and must-see sights, too.
+Find local recommendations for Icelandic books, booze, and must-see sights.

 Did you know that Iceland has a strong literary culture and history?
 In fact, one in ten Icelanders will publish a book in their lifetime.

 Even better, Iceland’s Christmas traditions focus on books.
 Iceland’s Book Flood, the Jolabokaflod tradition, starts with a catalog sent out in early fall.
-A publisher’s dream, commence the book-buying season which culminates in celebrations around Christmas week.
+A publisher’s dream, commence the book-buying season which culminates in celebrations around December, Christmas Eve, and all of Christmas week.

 Many Icelanders give books as Christmas gifts as part of Jolabokaflod, and from Christmas Eve until New Years there is an unspoken reading frenzy.